Psychiatric Service Dog for Depression — ADA Task Training Guide

 - The disability does not substantially limit any major life activity

-Does major depression qualify for a PSD in Michigan?
+Does major depression qualify for a Psychiatric Service Dog under the ADA?

 Yes.
-Major depressive disorder, persistent depressive disorder (dysthymia), and treatment-resistant depression qualify under the ADA in Michigan when they substantially limit major life activities.
+Major depressive disorder, persistent depressive disorder (dysthymia), and treatment-resistant depression qualify under the ADA when they substantially limit major life activities.

-What tasks can a depression PSD perform in Michigan?
+What ADA-required tasks can a depression PSD be trained to perform?

 Trained tasks include hypersomnia interruption, medication reminders, deep pressure therapy, crisis alerts, and tactile grounding.
 Tasks must directly mitigate the disability.

-A Michigan-licensed clinician (psychologist, psychiatrist, LCSW, or LLMFT) evaluates your condition via telehealth, certifies the ADA qualifying impairment, and documents the specific tasks your PSD performs.
+A licensed clinician (psychologist, psychiatrist, LCSW, or LMFT) evaluates your condition via telehealth, certifies the ADA qualifying impairment, and documents the specific tasks your PSD performs.

 Yes.
-Under the FHA and Michigan's PWDCRA, a PSD is also an assistance animal with housing rights.
-Detroit, Grand Rapids, and Lansing landlords cannot deny accommodation for a PSD.
+Under the Fair Housing Act, a PSD is also an assistance animal with housing rights.
+Landlords nationwide — regardless of no-pet policies — cannot deny reasonable accommodation for a PSD.